yufeisong0914/hearU/README.md

-hearU 🎧🫧
-“Not just what you say — but how you say it.”

-hearU is a voice-based emotional insight tool that analyzes both the **content** and **expression** of your speech.
+hearU is a voice-based emotional insight tool that analyzes both the content and expression of your speech.
 It generates empathetic feedback and language-based metrics — helping users understand how they sound, not just what they say.

 ---

-🌟 Features
+Features

-🎙️ Audio Upload: Record or upload your voice directly from the browser 🧠 Multi-layered Analysis:
+Audio Upload: Record or upload your voice directly from the browser Multi-layered Analysis:
   - Basic: total words, sentence length, speech rate
   - Expression: lexical diversity, repetition, sentence complexity
-  - Emotion: polarity, subjectivity, disfluency, modeled emotion ✨ AI Feedback: Gemini-powered summaries and supportive messages 🔐 Privacy First: No user data is stored — all processing is done in memory 📤 Exportable Results: Download analysis as a JSON file
+  - Emotion: polarity, subjectivity, disfluency, modeled emotion AI Feedback: Gemini-powered summaries and supportive messages Exportable Results: Download analysis as a JSON file

 ---

-🧱 Tech Stack
+Tech Stack

 Frontend
 - React + Vite